Introduction to GoJS Diagramming Components

 The nodes may be positioned manually (interactively or programmatically) or may be arranged automatically by the Diagram.layout and by each Group.layout.
 Nodes are positioned either by their top-left corner point (GraphObject.position) or by a programmer-defined spot in the node (Part.location and Part.locationSpot).

-Tools handle mouse and keyboard events.
+Tools handle mouse and keyboard and touch or stylus events.
 Each diagram has a number of tools that perform interactive tasks such as selecting parts or dragging them or drawing a new link between two nodes.
 The ToolManager determines which tool should be running, depending on the mouse events and current circumstances.

 Each diagram also has a CommandHandler that implements various commands, such as Delete or Copy.
-The CommandHandler interprets keyboard events, such as control-Z, when the ToolManager is running.
+The CommandHandler interprets keyboard events, such as Ctrl-Z, when the ToolManager is running.

 The diagram provides the ability to scroll the parts of the diagram and to zoom in or out.
 The diagram also contains all of the layers, which in turn contain all of the parts (nodes and links).
 The parts in turn are composed of possibly nested panels of text, shapes, and images.
 This hierarchy of JavaScript objects in memory forms the "visual tree" of everything that may be drawn by the diagram.